 - Improper use of vacuum extractor or forceps

-In many cases, the causes of Erb's palsy and brachial plexus injury are identifiable before any injury is sustained and may be avoided with proper intervention.
-Additionally, there are specific risk factors which may make Erb's palsy or shoulder dystocia more likely and which should be identified during prenatal doctor visits or early in the delivery process.
+In many cases, the causes of Erb’s palsy and brachial plexus injury are identifiable before any injury is sustained and may be avoided with proper intervention.
+Additionally, there are specific risk factors that may make Erb’s palsy or shoulder dystocia more likely and which should be identified during prenatal doctor visits or early in the delivery process.
 These include: